FY2021-2022 GLOBAL UNDERGRADUATE EXCHANGE PROGRAM

 - Current World Learning employees and their immediate family members.

-Prospective applicants should request for academic transcripts and letters of recommendation as soon as possible, as you will not be able to add additional information after the December 31 application closing.
+Prospective applicants should request for academic transcripts and letters of recommendation as soon as possible and all required documents must be uploaded online prior to the deadline as applicants will not be able to access the online system after February 28, 2021.

 For application information and instructions, please visit Global UGRAD online application

 For additional more information:

 For inquiries, please contact Ms Kalis or Ms Karen